wheresrhys/fetch-mock/docs/_api-mocking/add-matcher.md

     types:
       - Function
     content: |
         A function which takes a route definition object as input, and returns a function of the signature `(url, options, request) => Boolean`.
-See the examples below for more detail
+See the examples below for more detail.
+The function is passed the fetchMock instance as a second parameter in case you need to access any config.
 left_code_blocks:
   - title: Authorization example
     code_block: |-